abhishekunique/weirdl_franka_interface/README.md

 Running separate server for franka gripper is
 `` launch_gripper.py gripper=franka_hand ``

-Protobuf version that comes with polymetis gives error
-TypeError: bases must be types

-to get around it uninstall then install earlier version of protobuf

-`` pip uninstall protobuf ``

-`` pip install protobuf==3.20.1 ``

 Need to also install dm_control (latest verison) and dm_robotics package to use the IK solver